 In 2004, a group of researchers proposed a simplified PASI (SPASI), which would only require four measurements.
 The SPASI hasn’t been widely adopted.

 Self-administered PASI (SAPASI)

-SAPASI is a PGA-like assessment.
-It helps people assess their psoriasis on their own.
+The Self-administered PASI (SAPASI) is a PGA-like tool that helps you assess your psoriasis on your own.

 Dermatology Life Quality Index (DLQI) and Children’s Dermatology Life Quality Index (CDLQI)